hintron/meson/docs/markdown/Syntax.md

 * `\Uxxxxxxxx` Character with 32-bit hex value xxxxxxxx
 * `\N{name}` Character named name in Unicode database

 As in python and C, up to three octal digits are accepted in `\ooo`.
+Arbitrary byte values, like ascii control characters, can be specified in this way.
+For example, `\0` will be a `NUL` character (value `0x00`).

 #### String concatenation